frederic-perez/AmE-dictionary/data/idioms.md

 __the grass is always greener on the other side of the fence__
 __the gray dollar__ The economic purchasing power of elderly people as a group.
 Primarily heard in US.
 __the greater good__ The benefit or betterment of the majority of people, especially at the cost of smaller or individual concerns. _The cutbacks our company must face will be difficult, but we assure you that they are for the greater good._
+__the greatest thing since sliced bread__ A humorous and hyperbolic statement indicating one’s belief that something is excellent, especially something new and innovative. _These waterproof jeans are the greatest thing since sliced bread.
+I don’t have to worry about getting soaked!_
 __the Greek calends__
 __the green-eyed monster__ Jealousy.
 The phrase comes from the Shakespeare play _Othello._ _My daughter often succumbs to the green-eyed monster when she sees the toys that her friends have._
 __the half of it__ :two: A portion of something, typically implied to be the most important of significant part.
 (Often used in the negative.)
 __the happy day__ :two: A wedding, or marriage in general. _So now that all your siblings are married, when will the happy day be for you?_
 __the head honcho__ _slang_ The person in charge. _That decision is above my pay grade.
 You’ll have to ask the head honcho._
+__the heavy end of the hammer__ The part of a situation, task, or responsibility that is the most difficult or burdensome.
 __the heebie-jeebies__ :two: An extreme or acute sensation of fear, apprehension, worry, or anxiety.
 Often used houses, for example, give many people the heebie-jeebies, while others get the heebie-jeebies from circus clowns.
 Often used with “get” or “give.” _I have the heebie-jeebies whenever I go to the dentist._ _I always get the heebie-jeebies when I walk through a graveyard._
 __the hell out of__ _slang_ To a huge or great degree; very much. _Don’t sneak up on me like that, you scared the hell out of me!_ _That movie scared the hell out of me._ _The boxer beat the hell out of his opponent._
 __the here and now__ The present; this point in time. _Yes, but I’m not worried about his past production—I’m worried about his low sales in the here and now!_